vijaykumarcse007/Life-Skills/document.md

 ```

 ### Explanation:
-select keyword selects First_name and Last_name form Employee table and selects Department_name from Department table on a condition if Department_ID is equal.
+SELECT keyword selects First_name and Last_name form Employee table and selects Department_name from Department table on a condition if Department_ID is equal.

 ## Right Join